 - How they can appeal against the decision and the timescale for any appeal to be received

-We recently launched this service for employers who have had to make employees redundant and want to provide them with professional support aimed to increase their chances of finding employment.
+We recently launched this service for employers who have had to make employees redundant and want to provide them with professional support aimed at increasing their chances of finding employment.

-We will give your employers one-on-one time with our recruitment expert who will review their CV and cover letter templates providing comprehensive feedback, conduct a mock job interview and answer any questions they may have about the recruitment process.
+We will give your employers one-on-one time with our recruitment expert, who will review their CV and cover letter templates, provide comprehensive feedback, conduct a mock job interview and answer any questions they may have about the recruitment process.